kojiisd/aws-lambda-rest/README.md

 To execute AWS Lambda jar as standalone Spring Boot application without any modifications.

 # Preparation
+1. Modify application.yml to create an object for target class.
+2. Put target jar file and modify pom.xml according to target jar file.

 # Command
 For build, execute following command.